estr3llas/estr3llas.github.io/_posts/2023-7-23-unpacking-an-emotet-trojan.md

 ![](/images/unpacking-emotet/unpacking-emotet-encstr.png)

 And that's it for today, hope you liked and learned something from this article.
-Thank you!!
+Thank you!!!